Whitescan/PlayerPlot/README.md

 npm install
 ```

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more information, please refer to the [Documentation](https://gitlab.com/sword7/playerplot/-/wikis/home)._

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+See 'CONTRIBUTING.md' for more information.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact